Palytoxin: Treatment

 There is no antidote for palytoxin.
 Only the symptoms can be alleviated.

 Animal studies have shown that vasodilators, such as papaverine and isosorbide dinitrate, can be used as antidotes.
 The animal experiments only showed benefit if the antidotes were injected into the heart immediately following exposure.

 Poisoning incidents

 Ingestion

-There have been cases where people died after eating foods containing palytoxin or poisons similar to it.
-In the Philippines people died after eating Demania reynaudii, a crab species.
+There have been cases where people died after eating foods containing palytoxin or poisons similar to it (possibly ciguatoxins).
+In the Philippines people died after eating Demania crabs.
 After eating bluestripe herring some people died in Madagascar.
-People who had eaten smoked fish and parrotfish experienced near fatal poisoning in Hawaii and Japan respectively.
+People who had eaten smoked mackerel and parrotfish experienced near fatal poisoning in Hawaii and Japan respectively.

 Skin contact

-There have been palytoxin poisonings through skin absorption e.g. in people who touched zoanthid corals in their home aquariums in Germany and USA.
+There have been palytoxin poisonings through skin absorption e.g. in people who handled Palythoa corals without gloves in their home aquariums in Germany and the USA.

 Inhalation

 Cases of inhalation are also known.
 A man inhaled palytoxin when he tried to kill a Palythoa in his aquarium with boiling water.
 In 2018, six people from Steventon, Oxfordshire, England were hospitalized after probable exposure by inhalation to "palytoxins" which were released by coral that was being removed from a personal aquarium.
 Four firefighters, who responded to the incident, were also hospitalized.
 The patients presented "flu-like symptoms" and eye-irritation.
 Also in 2018, a woman in Cedar Park, Texas was poisoned when she scraped growing algae from Palythoa polyps in her home aquarium.
 Other members of the family, including children, also reportedly fell ill.
 The woman described intense flu-like respiratory symptoms and high fever within hours of inhalation and was hospitalized.
 Confused physicians initially misdiagnosed the palytoxin poisoning to viral infection.
 The toxin also killed most of the fish in the aquarium.
 Many aquatic hobbyists purchase the coral for their bright coloring unaware of the toxins present and the danger of the toxin if it is disturbed.
 A similar event occurred in the UK in August 2019.